BojanKomazec/go-demo/README.md

 $ docker build -t go-demo .
 ```

-Before running go-demo container, use `$ docker network ls` to find the name of the network that PostgresDB container is conneted to and then `$ docker inspect <network_name>` to find the IP address of the Postgres DB container.
+Before running go-demo container, use `$ docker network ls` to find the name of the network that PostgresDB container is connected to and then `$ docker inspect <network_name>` to find the IP address of the Postgres DB container.

 We can now run the container and pass DB network, IP and other configuration. `docker run` command can look like this:
 ```